TEPPN/My-Machine-Learning-Journey/Stating Problem with Machine Learning.md

 Observe the available data.
 The data must be enough to help achieve the objective.

 1. Inventory Data
+   Identifying all the data resource available, either internal or external are the first crucial step in the process of data analyse.
+Make sure to cover all the data received from company's internal system, like operational databases.
+By collecting all the relevant data, we make sure that none important information missed that could affect the data accuracy.
+This process also help in identifying the potential of data's gap and make a strategy to overcome it.
 2. Evaluate Data's Quality
+   Checking the data's completeness, consistency, accuracy, and relevancy.
+This step
 3. Data Exploration
 4. Feature Choice
 5. Cleaning and Transformation Data